brunohce/SimplENM/README.md

 **Elevation is actually optional**.
 If you don't want to extract elevation, you can remove/comment the part of the script that computes elevation or just run it anyway, you'll get lots of error messages but everything else should work just fine.

+I believe that the parameters that you should pay the most attention to fine tune are the following (but do check everything):

 <details><summary>Parameters:</summary>
     <pre>